 Work Settings: Cytotechnologists typically work in hospital labs, commercial and private labs, and universities.

-Diagnostic Importance: Their detailed microscopic evaluation is crucial for the early and accurate diagnosis of diseases like cancer, pre-cancerous conditions, infections, and other cellular abnormalities.
+Diagnostic Importance: Their detailed microscopic evaluation is crucial for early and accurate diagnosis of diseases such as cancer, precancerous conditions, infections, and other cellular abnormalities.